Layout-Parser/layout-parser/README.md

 ## Contributing

-We encourage you to contribute to Ruby on Rails!
+We encourage you to contribute to Layout Parser!
 Please check out the [Contributing guidelines](.github/CONTRIBUTING.md) for guidelines about how to proceed.
 Join us!

 ## Citing `layoutparser`